rustiqtech/solana-exporter/README.md

 ```

 Restart Prometheus.
 Now the `solana-exporter` metrics should be available to view at
 `http://localhost:9179/metrics`.
-It is highly advisable to only open the metrics ports to the
+If running on the validator machine, it is highly advisable to only
-Grafana machine.
+open the metrics ports to the Grafana machine.
 This can be achieved with `iptables`:

 ```sh
 sudo iptables -A INPUT -p tcp -s <Grafana IP address> --dport 9179 -j ACCEPT